BeCodeEr/dnac_import_esx/README.md

-# Import Ekahau Site Survey File in DNAC
+# Import Ekahau Site Survey File in Cisco DNA-Center

 Because it is not possible at this time to import Ekahau Site Survey Files in DNA-Center (only Ekahau Files in planning mode) i wrote this script to change the measured APs of a Site Survey File to Planned APs.
 After the conversion, the SiteSurvey File can be imported in DNA-Center.